 Zendesk offers a raft of support apps, each of which tackles a separate customer service issue: The core four — Support, Guide, Chat, Talk — are bundled together as a full customer service solution.
-Zendesk has added more CRM-specific apps over time.
+The company has added more CRM-specific apps over time.
 Now, with the addition of Zendesk Sunshine, it has created a platform that incorporates its apps and invites developers to integrate their own.

-Zendesk Sunshine is also bringing a few new CRM-centric features to Zendesk’s existing customer service apps.
+The Sunshine platform is also bringing a few new CRM-centric features to Zendesk's existing customer service apps.
 For example, Zendesk Support will now benefit from the Customer Interaction History feature, which offers a customer-specific historical timeline to help agents understand their past relationship with a given customer in addition to their current needs.